 You Can Lean on Your Relationship

 When seeking funding from your sister-in-law, you have the advantage of knowing her.
 People invest in people.
-A big part of the decision making criteria for any investor (Angel, VC, or FFF) is “Do I trust this person?”
+A big part of the decision making criteria for any investor (Angel, VC, or friends and family round of funding) is “Do I trust this person?”
 “Do I believe they are capable of growing this company?”
 “Do I believe they will effectively use my investment to achieve success?”
 Your friends and family members already know you, and likely think of you as a smart, hardworking and capable person.
 You usually have one less thing to convince them of when discussing a potential investment.

 You Don’t Go Into Debt or Owe a Bank